Capital Seafood Restaurant

 Planning Your Visit

-Reservations are advisable for weekend dim sum and are generally required for banquet-format dinners, particularly for groups above six.
+Reservations are recommended, especially for weekend dim sum and banquet-format dinners.
 Arriving without a booking during Saturday or Sunday morning service carries meaningful wait risk, as the dining room fills quickly and table turnover is slower than at casual formats.
 Weekday lunch dim sum tends to run at lower occupancy and offers a more relaxed experience for smaller parties.
 Live seafood pricing fluctuates with market rates and is typically quoted at the table; asking before ordering avoids surprises.
-For nearby dining options across different cuisines, the broader Irvine Spectrum corridor has further options detailed in EP Club's Irvine guide.

 Awards and Standing